socomsystems/documentation/developer_manual/bugtracker/triaging.rst

 * If it is a genuine feature request (or you are pretty sure it is) add the 'enhancement' label.
 * If the issue is clearly related to something specific, set the specific feature label and @mention a maintainer

 Now, the developers can pick the issue up.
-Note that while we wish we would always pick up and solve problems promptly, not all areas of Nextcloud get the same amount of attention and contribution, so this can occasionally take a long time.
+Note that while we wish we would always pick up and solve problems promptly, not all areas of cyfrSpaces get the same amount of attention and contribution, so this can occasionally take a long time.

 **Credit:** this document is in debt to the extensive `KDE guide to bug triaging <https://community.kde.org/Guidelines_and_HOWTOs/Bug_triaging>`_.